Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Introduction

-A second limitation of existing approaches, as shown in Table~\ref{tab:previous_works}, is that they either require specific knowledge of the application domain~\cite{xu2025silentstriker} or access to a sample batch of data from the train/test distribution~\cite{xu2025silentstriker, guo2025sbfa}.
-In the age of LLMs, where ensuring user data privacy is a top priority for ML services or cloud platforms \cite{li2024llm}, such an assumption can be challenged in critical applications (e.g., healthcare).
-Another downside of a data-dependent attack algorithm is that an attacker has to re-run the attack each time to target the same LLM architecture on a different application task or dataset.
-As shown in Table~\ref{tab:previous_works}, to attack an LLM fine-tuned for N different tasks, the attacker has to run the attack algorithm N times~\cite{xu2025silentstriker,guo2025sbfa,das2024genbfa}.
-However, a data-agnostic attack would only need to be performed once to target an LLM application across N different applications/tasks, further reducing attack complexity.
+A second limitation of existing BFAs in LLMs is their reliance on detailed knowledge of the victim model, including access to model weights and data.
+Early studies on adversarial weight corruption~\cite{rakin2019bit,rakin2020tbt} commonly assumed access to model parameters and samples from the victim dataset.
+As a result, these attacks effectively operate under a white-box setting.
+As summarized in Table~\ref{tab:previous_works}, current BFAs targeting LLMs follow the same assumption.
+They require direct access to model weights and either application-specific knowledge~\cite{xu2025silentstriker} or batches drawn from the training/ testing distribution~\cite{xu2025silentstriker, guo2025sbfa, khalil2025flipllm}.
+However, modern LLM deployments place a strong emphasis on protecting user data privacy in ML services and cloud platforms~\cite{li2024llm}.
+Consequently, such assumptions are often challenging, especially in privacy-sensitive domains such as healthcare.
+In addition, all existing BFAs are data-dependent, which leads to the lack of scalability across tasks.
+An attacker has to re-run the attack each time to target the same LLM architecture on a different application task or dataset.
+As shown in Table~\ref{tab:previous_works}, to attack an LLM for \textit{N} different tasks, the attacker has to run the attack algorithm \textit{N times}~\cite{xu2025silentstriker,guo2025sbfa,das2024genbfa,khalil2025flipllm}.

+To overcome these two limitations , we propose the first gray-box BFA in LLMs, \textbf{\ourattack}.
+As highlighted in Table~\ref{tab:previous_works}, \ourattack \space does not require knowledge about the victim model weights, gradients, or dataset/application domain; \textit{therefore \ourattack \space operates under a gray-box threat model}.
+Additionally, our attack is data-agnostic that only needs to be performed once to target an LLM across $N$ different applications/tasks, further reducing the attack complexity.

-To create a weight-corruption attack without knowledge of the gradient or data, the attacker faces two technical challenges: First, the attacker lacks access to the gradient, which is fundamental to any adversarial attack.
+However, designing a gray-box and data-agnostic BFA introduces two key technical challenges.
+First, the attacker lacks access to the gradient, which is fundamental to any adversarial attack.
 Whether an attacker wants to manipulate inputs or weights, the gradient dictates how much change is needed to leave an antagonistic impact on any ML workload.
-Second, the attacker has no access/knowledge of the application domain, or data.
+Second, the attacker has no access/knowledge of the application domain or data.
 Without data or domain knowledge, an attacker is almost unable to establish a connection between model weights and their adversarial outputs. \emph{In summary, without gradients and data, any adversarial attack is clueless in answering these questions: which parameter to attack?
 How much to change?
 And in which direction to change?}